-Fans love to debate the AP Top 25 rankings every week, especially when you attend the University of Central Florida.
-Week after week, teams stake their claim to climb the various polls.
-Honestly, it’s all dispensable voting at this point until the final few weeks of the season, but isn’t it so much fun to stir the pot?
+College football fans love to debate the AP Top 25 rankings every season, especially when you attend the University of Central Florida.
+Week after week, teams stake their claim to climb the various polls and prove their dominance.
+Honestly, it’s all dispensable voting until the final few weeks of the season when the College Football Playoff rolls around, but isn’t it a ton of fun to stir the pot?

 Here are the most hated college football teams, and some reasons why we despise them: